What Can You Do Better in Your Agency’s Business Development?

 You, or someone on your team, needs to be getting out there and networking to find new business.
 And don’t just go to the same old events every other agency does.
 Joe suggests trying to go to industry-specific trade shows and conferences to talk to potential prospects.
 Here’s where you can get a sense of what this specific industry needs and find new opportunities for business.

 Ever wonder what it’s like to do a $1.5-$2 million pitch?
-Joe shares his experiences and offers some advice as to how smaller agencies can do better.
+Joe shares his experiences and offers some advice as to how smaller agencies can do better and move on to winning big pitches.

 Joe’s big pitches involved teams of people.
 People focused on making sure the pitch goes well, people creating content, and so on.
 Joe’s team usually consisted of 6-8 people in the actual pitch with him keeping everything running smoothly.